 Keywords aren’t just using words for the sake of dropping buzzwords.
 They ensure you’re speaking the same language as your readers.
 For example, I write about computer security a lot.
 I came up in an environment where they called it information assurance.
 If I write about computer security, calling it information assurance doesn’t help my SEO score at all.
 The government calls it that, but the private sector calls it security.
 Using the word “security” instead helps me rank higher.

-There have been times I’ve turned old, ignored blog posts into hits just by running their keywords through SEMrush and changing phrases like “information assurance” to “security,” based on what I find from a keyword tool like SEMrush, or even Soovle.
+There have been times I’ve turned old, ignored blog posts into reliable sources of traffic just by changing phrases like “information assurance” to “security,” based on what I find from a keyword tool like SEMrush, or even Soovle.

 How and where to use keywords

 Ideally, the title of your blog post should have a keyword in it.
 Bing wants keywords in title tags.
 Frequently, my title is exactly what I expect someone to type into a search engine.
 I’ve given up on trying to write cute titles.
 Nothing I learned in journalism school about writing headlines helps me write titles for blog posts.